2020–21 South-West Indian Ocean cyclone season: Tropical Cyclone Eloise

-Moderate Tropical Storm Joshua
+Severe Tropical Storm Joshua

 On 16 January, Météo-France La Réunion (MFR) first noted the presence of a tropical low in the Australian region which was expected to strengthen as it passed 90°E into the South-West Indian Ocean.
 On 17 January, the system, which had become Tropical Cyclone Joshua the previous day, crossed into the MFR's area of responsibility (AOR).
 Joshua's convection fluctuated on 18 January, but the storm held onto moderate tropical storm status.
 However, Joshua soon entered an even more hostile environment with lots of dry air and high wind shear, causing Joshua's thunderstorms to rapidly dissipate; Joshua weakened to tropical depression status the next day.
 By 18:00 UTC 19 January, the Joint Typhoon Warning Center (JTWC) and MFR both issued their final warning on Joshua.

 Tropical Depression 09

 On 27 January, Tropical Low 10U from the Australian region entered the basin was designated as Tropical Depression 09.
 Moving through a very hostile environment with dry air and high wind shear, the system struggled to maintain its strength with a mostly exposed circulation and only weak convection over the south side of the system.
 A short time after entering the basin, Météo-France La Réunion (MFR) issued their last warning on 12:00 UTC 28 January as the system had become highly disorganized.